x-atlas-consortia/ubkg-docs/docs/adding/index.md

 ---

 # Objectives
-This guide describes how to format a set assertions so that they can be added to the Unified Biomedical Knowledge Graph database.
+This guide describes how to format a set assertions so that it can be added to the Unified Biomedical Knowledge Graph database.

 The guide includes recommendations for optimizing and deepening the integration of a set of assertions into the UBKG to establish new relationships among entities and cross-references among ontologies.